The Squires Landing

 What People Love

-- The beer: All nine core James Squire beers flow from the taps, from 150 Lashes Pale Ale to Jack of Spades Porter, plus limited-edition releases brewed on-site.
-The standout is The Wreck Preservation Ale, made with 220-year-old yeast recovered from a shipwreck off Tasmania - it's become the conversation starter that keeps people ordering rounds.
+- The beer: All nine James Squire core beers pour fresh from the on-site brewery, from the 150 Lashes Pale Ale to Jack of Spades Porter.
+The standout is The Wreck Preservation Ale, brewed with 220-year-old yeast recovered from bottles on a merchant ship wrecked off Tasmania in 1797.

 The Neighbourhood